 - Answer emails—go to zero daily (SaneBox App)

 - Do manager-type tasks: pay bills, fill out forms, answer emails

 Turn Off The Phone & Apps On Silent

 It’s essential that you remove all distractions while you work.
-Every time you get distracted by social media, a text, or slack notification your cognitive flow is jeopardized.
-Work is hard enough without distractions—if you are letting yourself be pulled in multiple directions every 15 minutes you will not be able to do deep work.
+Your cognitive flow is jeopardized when you get distracted by social media, a text, or a slack notification.
+Work is hard enough without distractions—if you let yourself be pulled in multiple directions every 15 minutes, you will not be able to do deep work.
 Here are the boundaries I set while working:

 - Phone always on silent

 - No interrupting unless housing or cat is on fire

 - No phone near me while in creator mode